Co-Pay Assistance Program

-Patients, caregivers, pharmacies and healthcare providers can easily submit online Co-Pay applications with a quick registration process, day or night.
-Your doctor, treatment provider or pharmacy can apply for the program on your behalf.
+Online: Patients, caregivers, pharmacies and healthcare providers can easily submit online Co-Pay applications with a quick registration process, day or night.
+Your doctor, treatment provider or pharmacy can also apply for the program on your behalf.

-You can also apply or get more information about the Co-Pay Assistance Program, by calling (877) 557-2672 and speaking with a co-pay specialist who will provide personalized service throughout your application process.
+By Phone: You may apply or get more information about the Co-Pay Assistance Program by calling (877) 557-2672 (Monday-Friday, 9:00 a.m. to 9:00 p.m.
+ET) to speak with a Co-Pay Specialist who will provide personalized service throughout your application process.